arthurdent75/SimpleScheduler-BETA/README.md

 # SimpleScheduler

 A Home Assistant add-on to schedule switches, lights, and other entities on a weekly base in a visual way without coding.\
-You can keep all the schedules in one place and add/change them in a few clicks, even in your mobile app.
+You can keep all the schedules in one place and add/change them in a few clicks, even on your mobile app.

 ![SimpleScheduler](https://raw.githubusercontent.com/arthurdent75/SimpleScheduler/master/asset/logo.png)